New Jersey NOW

 September 15 – October 3, 2020, Online

 In 2020, New Jersey NOW celebrates 45 years of grassroots activism in the state.
-The 2020 New Jersey NOW Virtual State Confernece will be held on October 3, 2020 with webinars leading up to the conference that start on September 15, 2020.
+The 2020 New Jersey NOW Virtual State Conference was held on October 3, 2020 with webinars leading up to the conference that started on September 15, 2020.

-Featuring Keynote Addresses, State Officer Elections and Adoption of Bylaws changes.
+2020 State Conference business meeting consisted of Officer Elections and Adoption of Bylaws changes.

 OUR FEMINIST AGENDA